laazara/embodiment/site/content/guides/castor-oil-hair-care.md

 ## Hair Softness

 Many report on Castor oil being great for softening very thick hair and hair styles, like dreadlocks.
+However, for less thick hair it can work as well as a deep conditioner.

 ## Castor oil and curly hair